Lunacy (FIRST): Field

 Lunacy is played on a rectangular field that is 54' by 27'.
 This field floor is made of Glasliner Fibre-reinforced plastic manufactured by and is referred to as 'Regolith'.
-The regolith is designed so that the robots, which have specially mandated wheels that they cannot modify in any way, shape or form, have reduced traction, mimicking the effect of low gravity that would be seen by a robot driving on the Moon.
+The regolith is designed so that the robots, which have specially mandated wheels that teams may not modify in any way, have reduced traction, mimicking the effect of low gravity that would be seen by a robot driving on the Moon.

 Alliances

 There are six robots on the field at a time, three on the red alliance and three on the blue alliance.
 Each team consists of four players - two drivers, a coach and a human player.
 There are a total of six human players, three on each alliance since there are three teams per alliance.
 Each alliance is assigned the two corner positions at either end of one long side of the field, and one position in the middle of the opposite long side of the field.
 All human players start with 20 Moon Rocks, and the players in the middle have, in addition to the 20 Moon Rocks, four Empty Cells.
 Each team can place up to seven of their 20 Moon Rocks into their robot before the competition begins, but each human player must retain at least 13 Moon Rocks to start.